jamesmagoo/nostr-writer/README.md

 ## A Match Made..
 **Obsidian** is an amazing markdown editor, word processor, note organiser, and idea synthesiser: the perfect tool for writers.

-**Nostr** represents the future of how we communicate and distribute the written word: decentralised, free, independent, incorruptable.
+**Nostr** represents the future of how we communicate and distribute the written word: decentralised, free, independent, incorruptible.

 They seem to me to be a match made in heaven...
+***
 [![Did We Just Become Best Friends?](./docs/stepbros.png)](https://www.youtube.com/watch?v=3-ZUDtaGf3I)

 ## For Writers